 In some cases, you may be entitled to assistance with your professional fees, particularly in relation to any investigation into your tax affairs by HMRC.
 Assistance may be provided through insurance policies you hold or via membership of a professional or trade body.
 Other than where such insurance was arranged through us you will need to advise us of any such insurance cover that you have.
 You will remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.

-We shall not be obliged to accept any payment in relation to any matter other than in the form of a cheque drawn on a UK Bank account of yours or of an appropriate third party acceptable to us, or by bank transfer confirmed by our bank to be from such an account.
+We shall not be obliged to accept any payment in relation to any matter other than via bank transfer from a UK bank account of yours or of an appropriate third party acceptable to us, or credit card payment.
 In exceptional circumstances we may in our absolute discretion agree to accept payment by some other method.
 Under no circumstances will we be obliged to accept payments from third parties who are not, in our view, properly involved with the relevant matter.
 We shall have no liability for any delay to your Services or other consequences arising from any non-compliance by you with these provisions.

 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.

-We are regulated by the Institute of Chartered Accountants in England and Wales to provide certain credit-related services where these are complimentary to or arise out of the professional services we are providing to you.
+We are regulated by the ICAEW to provide certain credit-related services where these are complimentary to or arise out of the professional services we are providing to you.
 Such services may include referral to a lender in order to assist with the payment of our fees.
 If, during the provision of professional services to you, you need advice beyond what we are permitted to do, we may have to refer you to someone who is authorised by the Financial Conduct Authority, as we are not.

 To enable us to provide you with a proper service, there may be occasions when we will need to contact you without your express permission concerning credit-related matters.
 We may therefore contact you if appropriate.
 We would however only do so in our office hours of 8am-6pm.
 We shall, of course, comply with any restrictions you may wish to impose which you notify to us in writing.